itsyedoggo/majorAssignmentTopic1/README.md

 ## 3. Instructions to Run the Program

-1. Compile the Java files using `javac *.java`.
+### To Compile and Run the Game Only (Skip Unit Tests)

+1. Open a terminal and navigate into the `src/` folder.
+2. Compile the game files into the `bin/` folder: javac -d ../bin Battle.java BattleArena.java BattleLogEntry.java Equipment.java GameCharacter.java RPGCombatMain.java RandomNumberGenerator.java Team.java
+3. Navigate to the bin/ folder: cd ../bin
+4. Run the game:
+ java RPGCombatMain

+### To Compile and Run Including Unit Tests (JUnit Required)

+1. In the `src/` folder, compile all files including test classes using the JUnit JAR in the `lib/` folder javac -cp ".;../lib/junit-platform-console-standalone-1.10.2.jar" -d ../bin *.java
-2. Run the program using `java RPGCombatMain`.
+2. Run the game from the `bin/` folder: java -cp ../bin RPGCombatMain
+3. Run all tests:
+ java -jar ../lib/junit-platform-console-standalone-1.10.2.jar --class-path ../bin --scan-class-path

+### Output and Save/Load
-3. The program will output the battle log to the console and save it to a file named `BattleLog.txt`.
+* The game will print the battle log to the console.

+* It also saves the log to BattleLog.txt.

-4. To save the game state, use the `saveGameState` method in the `BattleArena` class.
+* To save the game state programmatically: arena.saveGameState("gamestate.txt");
-5. To load the game state, use the `loadGameState` method in the `BattleArena` class.
+* To load a previously saved game state: arena.loadGameState("gamestate.txt");

 ## 4. Task Allocation

-*   Mark 48427241: 25% (Designed the `GameCharacter` and `Battle` classes, implemented the combat logic, wrote the unit tests).
-*   Natalie : 25% (Implemented the `Team` and `BattleArena` classes, designed the UML diagrams, wrote the #README.md file).
-*   Wesly : 25%
-*   Nikhat : 25%
+*   *Mark (48427241)* – 25%: Led the development of core gameplay logic, including the GameCharacter and Battle classes.
+Also implemented most of the unit tests and assisted in debugging and integrating all modules.
+*   *Natalie* – 25%: Led the structural design of the project, implementing key classes like Team and BattleArena, producing the UML diagram, and writing the entire README.md and documentation.
+Major contributor to planning and team coordination.
+*   *Wesly* – 25%: Assisted with recursive structure (BattleLogEntry) and initial I/O feature implementation.
+Contributed to testing and logic review.
+*   *Nikhat* – 25%: Contributed to code review, testing game behavior across edge cases, and refining documentation and save/load functionality.

 ## 5. Analysis of Two Methods